 Glorious woods, hidden valleys, a huge view of the weald over the top of Churchill’s house.
-Another greensand ridge North Downs classic with similarities to Leith Hill walks in Surrey (and Ide Hill and One Tree Hill on this site).
+Another Greensand Ridge classic with similarities to Leith Hill walks in Surrey (and Ide Hill and One Tree Hill on this site).
 No train option, unless you use Sevenoaks station and take a taxi, but if you have a car it’s not far out of town, just beyond Biggin Hill.
-There is a half-hourly bus service from Bromley North and South stations (the 246).
+There is a half-hourly bus service from Bromley North and South stations and Hayes station (the 246).
 There are similar versions of this walk in many books so it’s a popular area for a stroll.
-Close to the Ide Hill walk – so could do one walk before lunch, and one after (I’d particularly recommend eating at The Cock Inn or Stanhope Arms).
+Close to the Ide Hill walk – so could do one walk before lunch.
 This walk takes 2-3 hours depending on pace.
 Distances stated are ball park.
 Park in Westerham (pay car park off Quebec Avenue) or for a shorter version (take a mile and a half off the total) park at Hosey Common Car Park (free) and follow my Walk 21 route.